 After working a long shift, you’re going to want to put up your feet and relax in a comfortable atmosphere.
-Luckily, there are several ways you can find the perfect housing for yourself.
-When looking for housing, you should write out a list of must-have features, such as your desired distance from the facility you’re working at, amenities you need (laundry on-site, a dishwasher, etc.), how much space you want, and whatever else you consider to be necessary for your living space.
+Luckily, there are several ways you can find the perfect travel nurse housing for yourself, instead of the agency.
+When looking for housing, you should write out a list of must-have features, such as your desired distance from the hospitals or facility you’re working at, working utilities, amenities you need (laundry on-site, a dishwasher, etc.), how much space you want, and whatever else you consider to be necessary for your living space.
 After you curate a list, you can turn to these methods of searching to find housing that checks off all of your must-haves:

 HotPads is geared towards those looking for a more straightforward rental.
 Although it’s mostly used to find apartments, more traditional homes are also available.
 On their website, there are a ton of unique, helpful tools, such as a commute time calculator.
 HotPads was created by three college students looking for housing themselves, so you know it’s focused on making things as easy for its users as possible.

 Furnished Finder is a very common search tool for travel nurses and medical staffing companies.
 Furnished Finder is made specifically for traveling professionals, and excludes those who are looking to vacation.
 If you don’t want to manually search yourself, you can simply submit a housing request with your living space must-haves.
 Furnished Finder will alert property owners that fit in your criteria and directly connect you.
-As an added benefit, their Resources tab provides a significant amount of information, like how to stay safe and avoid scams while searching.
+Fostering good communications between property owners and travelers is something that this company aims for.
+As an added benefit, Furnished Finders has a Resources tab that provides a significant amount of information, like how to stay safe and avoid scams while searching.

 Overall tips and tricks to finding housing

-- If you’re worried about moving costs, keep in mind that Stability Healthcare provides up to $600 in travel reimbursements for your assignment.
+- If you’re worried about money, fees or the cost of moving, keep in mind that Stability Healthcare provides up to $600 in travel reimbursements for your travel nurse assignment.
 Additionally, if you find your own housing, you may be eligible for a lodging subsidy.

 - Don’t forget about hotels!
-Some hotels offer discounts for those who are staying for an extended period of time.
+Some hotels offer discounts for those who are staying for an extended period of time (like travel nurses).
 Most hotels have wifi, restaurants, a room-keeping service, etc. They also tend to be more flexible if something comes up and you have to cancel your stay.

 - Check to see if the unit comes furnished or not.
-If you would prefer to skip the heavy lifting, see which units come fully furnished.
+If you would prefer furnished housing to skip the heavy lifting, see which units come fully furnished.

 - If you are able to, check out the neighborhood before moving in.
 Does it seem safe?
 Is the street quiet?
 Is there night-life nearby that you’d like to join in on?
-Not only is your actual unit important, but the atmosphere it’s in is also extremely important.
+Not only is your actual unit important, but the atmosphere of the location is also extremely important.
 If you can’t physically go check out the neighborhood, check online to see feedback from those who have lived there or who are currently living there.

 - Ask other travel nurses.
 The best way to get reliable information is from people who are currently working in your position.
 If you’re able to, ask them for advice or recommendations.